-JBU offers a limited number of elective courses online, at the JBU Fort Smith Center, and at the JBU Rogers Center.
+JBU offers a limited number of elective courses online at the JBU Fort Smith Center and the JBU Rogers Center.
 For a current list, view our schedules.
 These courses must also be approved prior to enrollment to guarantee application toward graduation.

 Once you receive your JBU email address and temporary password information, please logon as soon as possible to verify that your account is active and working properly.
 You will need access to your account in order to register for classes.

 Please logon to Blackboard a few days before your first night of class for important information and any pertinent updates from your instructor.
 There is an assignment due the first night of class.

 Note: After you receive your JBU email logon information, all correspondence will be sent to your JBU email address.
 Please remember to check it frequently.
 It is very important that you read your email.